 3 LMS Considerations for Managing Remote Employees' Training

-Nearly one-third of the U.S. workforce doesn't "go to work."
-Thirty-one percent of U.S. workers work remotely 80-100% of the time, according to Gallup.
-More companies than ever rely on a balance of in-office workers and remote talent as a part of everyday operations.
-Workforce dynamics are shifting dramatically.
-Chances are, your organization is tasked with managing remote employees' training more than ever before.
-Leaders need a new set of best practices for integrating teams that are scattered geographically, and learning and development leaders are no exception.
+Even before COVID-19 disrupted the world, nearly one-third of the U.S. workforce didn't "go to work."
+Thirty-one percent of U.S. workers worked remotely 80-100% of the time, according to a 2016 Gallup report.
+Now as companies navigate the new business landscape and workforce dynamics are shifting dramatically, your organization might be tasked with managing remote employees' training more than ever before.
+Leaders need a new set of best practices for integrating geographically distributed teams, and learning and development leaders are no exception.
 Here are three recommendations for adapting your approach to workforce management.

 1. Invest in onboarding

 A blended workforce offers organizational benefits and access to richer, more diverse talent pools.
 But it also creates a new challenge for leadership: establishing unity between global workers.
-Use your learning management system to onboard employees into your culture by sharing brand values and your company's story.
-The right online learning platform features can inspire a sense of belonging between remote workers and on-site colleagues.
+Use your learning management system to onboard remote employees into your culture by sharing brand values and your company's story.
+The right online learning platform features can inspire a sense of belonging between remote workers.
 Video content offers face-to-face exposure to leadership and subject matter experts.
-Using social LMS features during the onboarding process, such as commenting, can initiate new talent into a culture of collaboration.
-To get each person up to speed on your company and its practices at their own pace, create multiple learning pathways like longer courses for full-time employees and mobile-optimized microlearning experiences for remote workers.
+Using social LMS features during the onboarding process, such as commenting and polls, can initiate new talent into a culture of collaboration.
+To get each person up to speed on your company and its practices at their own pace, create multiple learning pathways to keep your new hires engaged from their first day.
+You can also use mobile-optimized microlearning experiences so remote workers can continue learning from anywhere.
 Organizations that invest in high-quality onboarding engagements have an upper hand over competitors with inferior programs.
-Best-in-class onboarding is linked to a 69 percent retention increase in the three years after hiring, as well as stronger company performance, according to the Society for Human Resource Management Foundation.
+Best-in-class onboarding is linked to a 69% retention increase in the three years after hiring, as well as stronger company performance, according to the Society for Human Resource Management Foundation.

 2. Integrate gamification